craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 --drafts
 : Whether to resave element drafts.
+Set to `null` if all elements should be resaved regardless of whether they’re drafts.

 --provisional-drafts
 : Whether to resave provisional element drafts.
+Set to `null` if all elements should be resaved regardless of whether they’re provisional drafts.

 --revisions
 : Whether to resave element revisions.
+Set to `null` if all elements should be resaved regardless of whether they’re revisions.

 --element-id